fred-lindsey/fred-lindsey/README.md

-# fred-lindsey
+## Fred Lindsey
 I'm a data science student, excited to learn the ins/outs of core concepts and tools, including Python, SQL, and using Git.